Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: Experiment

-\textbf{Testing sets.} We report accuracy performance on MuPoTS~\cite{mehta2018single}, CMU-Panoptic~\cite{joo2017panoptic}, and 3DPW~\cite{von20183dpw}.
+\textbf{Testing sets.} We report accuracy on MuPoTS~\cite{mehta2018single}, CMU-Panoptic~\cite{joo2017panoptic}, 3DPW~\cite{von20183dpw}, and 3DPW-Crowd.
 MuPoTS is a multi-person test benchmark captured from indoor and outdoor environments, starring 3 to 4 people.
 CMU-Panoptic is a large-scale multi-person dataset captured from the Panoptic studio.
 Following~\cite{zanfir2018deep,jiang2020coherent}, we pick four sequences presenting 3 to 7 people socializing each other for the evaluation.
-3DPW is a widely-used 3D benchmark captured from an in-the-wild environment, and we use the test set of 3DPW following the official split protocols.
-More details are in the supplementary material.
+3DPW is a widely-used 3D benchmark captured from an in-the-wild environment, and we use the test set of 3DPW following the official split protocol.
+3DPW-Crowd is a subset of 3DPW and is used to evaluate the a method's robustness to in-the-wild crowded scenes.
+Refer to more details below about its necessity.